 In this study, four basic elements of caring were identified: 1) “attending to others with respect; 2) knowing them well enough to understand what to do; 3) doing for them what they need; and, 4) simply being with them, without any particular agenda.”
 The importance of valuing the sufferer without judgment is emphasized as well as the necessity of self-care for the provider to prevent burn-out.
 But most important, in our “bottom line” based society, is to beware of the trap of doing for without attending to the person, knowing the person in the context of his community.
 This type of care is incomplete and leads to devaluation in the sufferer.

 Triumphalism is a modern problem in the Church that causes believers to feel confused, lonely and not comforted.
 This is the mistaken belief that in the present age we are to be living in perfect health and prosperity and an implicit denial of the fallen nature of ourselves and the world in which we live.
 This attitude goes back as far as the Corinthian church who were “already filled…already become rich…have become kings.”
 This leads to the modern fear of discussing depression among Christians because it is antithetical to “victorious living” of triumphalism.
-What is needed is to understand that periods of depression is not to be unexpected in a fallen world, and that even Jesus experienced depression in the Garden of Gethsemane and none of his companions advised him to “claim the victory.”
+What is needed is to understand that periods of depression are not to be unexpected in a fallen world and that even Jesus experienced depression in the Garden of Gethsemane and none of his companions advised him to “claim the victory.”
 Akin echoes this idea saying that weakness is God’s modus operandus.
 Christ was crucified in weakness and made alive by the power of God (2 Co 13:4).
 Similarly, when servants of the Lord humble themselves and acknowledge their weakness, the power of Christ can flow through them and make itself evident in service, humility, conviction and spiritual depth.

 To be true to Scripture in our life as the Church in the world, we must press on past the immediate questions of the meaning of suffering “for me” to discover how God intends us to use the suffering we have experienced for the benefit of others.
 Just as the Son of Man came not to be served but to serve (Mt.
 20:28), so we too should serve others even in our suffering, perhaps especially in our suffering.
 God revealed his power through the weakness of Jesus Christ in his earthly suffering and especially on the cross.
 So too, he reveals his power in his Church through our weakness in suffering.
 Our suffering brings us into solidarity, into fellowship with the suffering of Christ.
 Thus we receive his comfort.
 The Father enabled the Son to suffer for the benefit of others.
 We in turn are enabled by the Son through our suffering, to bring comfort and aid to others from the overflow of that which we have received from Christ.
 Just as Jesus, our high priest, is able to sympathize with our weaknesses (Heb.
 5:15), we are able to sympathize with the weaknesses of others to the degree and manner that we have suffered as they have.
 In so doing, we accomplish God’s purpose in the world to comfort the afflicted, give justice to the needy, vindicate the weak and fatherless, satisfy the hungry, and visit the lonely.